 The IRI job scripts in this demonstration provided safe data for post-deployment testing.
 The API deployed in this demonstration would later retrieve these newly generated rows of data from the AWS test database (DATASOURCE1) as part of the testing process in post-deployment.

-If GitLab is not for you, there are plenty of alternatives that can execute your IRI job scripts in a similar fashion.
-Although the syntax may differ slightly, Azure DevOps, BitBucket Pipelines & Bamboo, CircleCI, GitHub Actions, Jenkins, and Travis CI pipelines all support SSH.
+If GitLab is not for you, there are plenty of CI/CD pipeline alternatives that can execute IRI job scripts in a similar fashion.
+Although the syntax may differ slightly, Amazon CodePipeline, Azure DevOps, BitBucket Pipelines & Bamboo, CircleCI, GitHub Actions, Jenkins, and Travis CI pipelines all support SSH.

 Automation in DevOps is motivated by the desire for consistency, speed, and reliability.
 The more that can be left to automation, the more productive testing can become.

 - Massé, Nicolas.
 “5 Principles for Deploying Your API from a CI/CD Pipeline.”
 Red Hat Developer, 6 Aug.
 2019, developers.redhat.com/blog/2019/07/26/5-principles-for-deploying-your-api-from-a-ci-cd-pipeline.